nikoder/PySON/README.md

 `PysonBunch` objects behave very much like dicts and support most of their built-in operations (such as indexing and `in` tests), but the names stored in them are, of course, also accessible via `getattr()` and the `.` operator.

 `PysonBunch` objects support conversion back to valid PySON strings, via `__repr__`.
 Calling `repr` on a `PysonBunch` will only produce a representation of the values contained **within** the bunch, since the bunch does not know its own name.
-To get a full representation of the named bunch, you can use the helper method `namedPysonBunchRepr(name, bunch)`.
+To get a full representation of the named bunch, you can use the helper method `namedBunchRepr(name, bunch)`.

 #### Limitations